WLOGSolutions/RSuite/docs/basic_workflow.md

 * developing custom package with `devtools`
 * understanding loggers

+**Important** This tutorial was tested with R Suite version 0.25-234.

 ## **Got stuck?**

 If you are stuck fill free to contact us: